tuo/tuo.github.io/_posts/2021-12-04-auto-carp-fishing-part1.md

 <cite>AVOIDING THE HYPE, UK PEOPLE.
 DON"T FORGET WHAT DAVID HUME TEACHED</cite>

 I did a experiment too.
 With some research, I have chosen corn powder(500g -6RMB - $1), wheat bran(500g - 6RMB - $1), and hemp oil(250ML - 9RMB ~$1.5) and mixed it and give it the right moisture.
-Then put it in a pva bag and throw it into a water vessel and test how it looks and whether it could have those small particles moving around the water columns.
+Then put it in a pva bag and sink it down in a water vessel and test how it looks and whether it could have those small particles moving around the water columns.

 <div style="display:inline-flex">